-If you’ve run out of vacation days for 2018 and are already dreaming about where you’re going in 2019, these brand-new airline routes between the United States and Europe could inspire your next trip.
+If you’re dreaming about where to go in 2019, these brand-new airline routes between the United States and Europe could inspire your next trip.
 Whether you’re looking for direct flights to unexpected Italian cities, the first transatlantic passenger flight from Charleston, or a longhaul from Los Angeles to Finland, there’s something here for everyone.

 San Francisco to Lisbon, TAP Air Portugal

-Starting June 10, 2019, TAP Air Portugal it opening its first gateway to the West Coast with five weekly nonstop flights from SFO to Lisbon on Airbus A330neo aircraft.
+On June 10, 2019, TAP Air Portugal opened its first gateway to the West Coast with five weekly nonstop flights from SFO to Lisbon on Airbus A330neo aircraft.
 The flights will take off on Mondays, Tuesdays, Thursdays, Saturdays, and Sundays.
-Economy tickets will start at $800 roundtrip.
+Economy tickets will start at $800 round-trip.

 Chicago to Athens, American Airlines

-Despite being home to one of the largest Greek communities in the United States, Chicago has never had a direct flight to Athens.
-That will change next summer, when American Airlines will begin daily direct flights between Chicago and Athens from May 3 to September 28, 2019, on Boeing 787 Dreamliner aircraft.
+Despite being home to one of the largest Greek communities in the United States, Chicago has never had a direct flight to Athens until now.
+From May 3 to September 28, 2019, American Airlines will fly daily between Chicago and Athens on Boeing 787 Dreamliner aircraft.

 Charleston to London, British Airways

-On April 4, 2019, British Airways is launching the first ever transatlantic passenger flights from South Carolina.
-The twice-weekly flights will operate on Thursdays and Sundays into London Heathrow Airport on Boeing 787 Dreamliners and will run seasonally until October 24, 2019.
+On April 4, 2019, British Airways launched the first ever transatlantic passenger flights from South Carolina.
+The twice-weekly flights operate on Thursdays and Sundays into London Heathrow Airport on Boeing 787 Dreamliners and will run seasonally until October 24, 2019.

-On June 1, 2019, LOT Polish Airlines will start direct flights between Miami and Warsaw Chopin Airport four times a week on Boeing 787 Dreamliner aircraft.
-Miami currently has direct flights to 20 European cities, but this will be its first nonstop to Poland.
+Miami to Warsaw, LOT Polish Airlines On June 1, 2019, LOT Polish Airlines began direct flights between Miami and Warsaw Chopin Airport four times a week on Boeing 787 Dreamliner aircraft.
+Miami currently has direct flights to 20 European cities, but this is its first nonstop to Poland.

 Los Angeles to Helsinki, Finnair

-Although Finnair already flies to California through San Francisco, beginning on March 31, 2019, the airline will also open up service to Los Angeles three times a week on new Airbus A350 aircraft.
+Although Finnair already flew to California through San Francisco, on March 31, 2019, the airline also opened up service to Los Angeles three times a week on new Airbus A350 aircraft.

 Philadelphia to Dubrovnik, American Airlines

-If you’re sad about Game of Thrones airing its final season in 2019, head to the real-life King’s Landing next summer.
-Launching June 7, 2019, American Airlines will begin flying seasonal flights between Philadelphia and Dubrovnik that will run three times a week until September 27, 2019, on Boeing 767 aircraft.
+If you’re sad about Game of Thrones ending, head to the real-life King’s Landing this summer.
+Launched June 7, 2019, American Airlines’ seasonal flights between Philadelphia and Dubrovnik will run three times a week until September 27, 2019, on Boeing 767 aircraft.

-Beginning June 6, 2019, KLM will offer nonstop flights between Amsterdam Schiphol and McCarran International Airport in Las Vegas on Boeing 787 Dreamliners.
-The service will launch with flights twice a week and will be expanded to three per week starting on July 2, 2019.
+Las Vegas to Amsterdam, KLM On June 6, 2019, KLM launched nonstop flights between Amsterdam Schiphol and McCarran International Airport in Las Vegas on Boeing 787 Dreamliners.
+The service started with flights twice a week and will be expanded to three per week on July 2, 2019.

 Minneapolis–St. Paul to Dublin, Aer Lingus